Gainesville Travel – Frequently Asked Questions

 How many kids are on each Travel team?

 Teams must have a minimum of 8 players and a max of 12.
 Typically the coach will select 10 players.

 How are kids notified as to whom has been selected for the Travel teams?

-Coaches will call/email all the families of players selected within 72 hours (3 days) of the 2nd tryout night.
-If your family does not receive notification within that time frame then it is safe to assume your child did not make the team and will be placed in the Recreation division.
+Coaches will email the families of selected players within 72 hours (3 days) of the final tryout.
+If your family does not receive notification within that time frame, then it is safe to assume your child did not make the team and will be placed in the Recreation division.
 We apologize we cannot have final communication to every family but our numbers at tryouts are sometimes too much for our volunteer coaches to do that.

 Some kids who tried out for Travel have been notified but my child has not.
 What should I do?

 All those who try out for Travel basketball should be notified within 3 days of the final tryout.
 If your child has not been notified that they have been selected for a team, they will automatically be placed in the "recreational" program.

 Is there a minimum playing time rule for Travel?

 No, there is not.
 Our Travel coaches make their best attempt to play each child in every game, and almost always do, but this is not guaranteed and there is no minimum playing time rule like in Recreation ball.
 Better players will usually play more as determined by the coach.